-The findings of a series of engagement activities exploring the culture of scientific research in the UK
+The culture of scientific research: the findings of a series of engagement activities exploring the culture of scientific research in the UK

 The Steering Group hopes that the findings of this project provide useful evidence that will advance future debate on the culture of scientific research in HEIs.
 In the context of what scientists told us motivates them in their work and what they believe to be important for the production of high quality science, the findings lead us to make some general observations: